-Kabir Sehgal was a vice president in emerging-market equities at J.P.
-Morgan in New York.
-He has traveled to over 25 developing countries to gather and generate investment advice for large, multi-strategy institutional investors.
-In addition, he helped place the Alibaba IPO, the largest in history.
-He began his career by founding an online educational network.
+Kabir Sehgal works in corporate strategy at First Data Corporation, a global payments technology firm in New York, which completed one of the largest IPOs on the New York Stock Exchange in 2015.
+Previously, he was a vice president in emerging market equities at J.P.
+Morgan, and he traveled to more than 25 developing countries to gather and generate investment advice for large, multi-strategy institutional investors.
+He helped place the Alibaba IPO, the largest in history.
+He began his career by founding an online education network.

-Sehgal is an officer in the U.S. Navy Reserve and a member of the Council on Foreign Relations.
-He served as a speech writer on a presidential campaign.
-He is a graduate of Dartmouth College and the London School of Economics.
+Sehgal is a US Navy veteran and reserve officer who served on active duty with special operations in the Middle East, and he received the Defense Meritorious Service Medal.
+He served as a speechwriter on a presidential campaign and is a member of the Council on Foreign Relations.
+Sehgal is a graduate of Dartmouth College and the London School of Economics.
+He is an Atlanta Braves fan.
 Follow him on Twitter @HiKabir.